appetizermonster/unity-packman/README.md

 # unity-packman
-A tiny package dependency manager for Unity 5
+A tiny package dependency manager for Unity 5, powered by Github

 ## Getting Started
 ```bash